- Travel and Places»

-Brunswick had long been a community held hostage by the Center Road (Highway 303) commercial corridor that slices through the city from its western juncture with Interstate 71 through to the eastern end of town.
-As increased commercial development spread along the length of Center Road, traffic speeds, congestion and citizen tempers continued to rise.
+Brunswick had long been a community held hostage by the Center Road (Highway 303) commercial corridor that slices through the city from its western juncture with Interstate 71 through to the eastern end of town (and remaining farmland and rural residences).
+As increased commercial development spread along the length of Center Road, traffic speeds, congestion, and citizen tempers continued to rise.

-It was time for a new approach.
-Staking city-owned land clustered about Brunswick Lake, the city entered into development agreements to leverage both Brunswick Town Center, a retail complex with related restaurant and office parcels, and homes neighboring Brunswick Lake, as well as recreational and infrastructure improvements.
+It was clearly time for a new approach.
+Staking an accumulation of city-owned land clustered about Brunswick Lake, the city entered into development agreements to leverage both Brunswick Town Center and the Lake for an improved development trajectory for the surrounding community.
+A planned retail complex with related restaurant and office parcels would introduce new goods and services to the city, and homes neighboring Brunswick Lake would benefit from significant recreational and infrastructure improvements.

 Brunswick Town Center is anchored by both a 24-hour Giant Eagle supermarket and Home Depot.
 Bracketed by these two anchor stores is the four-building Town Center.
-Designed in a contemporary and colorfully artful village style, the multi-tenant retail buildings cluster about a main avenue, and have substantial landscaping and a variety of pedestrian amenities — designed by ZZ Design — enhancing the subdivided parking fields and convenient storefront parking.
+Designed in a contemporary and colorfully artful village style, the multi-tenant retail buildings cluster about a main avenue, and have substantial landscaping and a variety of pedestrian amenities enhancing the subdivided parking fields and convenient storefront parking.
 The development also includes a free-standing restaurant, and a medical office building, as well as several other individual-tenant peripheral buildings.
-Brunswick Town Center was developed by Zaremba Group of Lakewood, Ohio.
+Brunswick Town Center was developed by Zaremba Group of Ohio.
 Additional city-owned land at the terminus of the main avenue is slated for future public use or related development.